 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Shared hosting is like living in an apartment.
+Shared hosting is like living in an apartment with roommates.

-However, choosing the best shared hosting provider for your new website is just as tricky as deciding which apartment complex to live in.
+This guide will help you choose the best shared hosting provider for your new website because we know it can be just as tricky as deciding which apartment complex to live in.

 They all come with their fair share of quirks, features, and downfalls.